alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ![image](../assets/2024.08/s31.png)

-by reviewing the startup.s code before the main function, it can be seen that physical to virtual address mapping was performed and the MMU was enabled during startup. when executing el1_entry_aarch64, the dtb address space can be accessed because the MMU is disabled.
+by reviewing the `startup.s` code before the `main` function, it can be seen that physical to virtual address mapping was performed and the MMU was enabled during startup. when executing `el1_entry_aarch64`, the dtb address space can be accessed because the MMU is disabled.

 ### step 13. enable MMU